DDL08/DDL08/README.md

 ---

 <!-- 自我介绍区 -->
-- 🤔 I’m looking for help with 渗透
+- 🌱 I’m currently learning Penetration
+- 🌱 I’m currently learning Virus AV
-- 🤔 I’m looking for help with 免杀
+- 🤔 I’m looking for help with 👆
+I am willing to make friends and hope to communicate and discuss tool development and red team penetration.
+If you want to contact me, please send an email to the email address below 👇
+- 📫 ddl08@qq.com

 <!--
 **DDL08/DDL08** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.